satyam0999/Music-Generation/README.md

 # Music Generation with RNNs

-#Irish Folk Music Generation with RNN
+# Irish Folk Music Generation with RNN
 Welcome to our Irish Folk Music Generation project!
 In this project, we explore the fascinating world of Irish folk songs represented in the ABC notation.
 We aim to train a Recurrent Neural Network (RNN) model to learn the intricate patterns within these musical notations and use the trained model to generate new, authentic pieces of Irish folk music.

-#Getting Started
+# Getting Started

-#Dataset
+1.Dataset
 We have assembled a comprehensive dataset containing thousands of Irish folk songs in ABC notation.
 To get started, download the dataset and take a closer look to understand its structure.

-#ABC Notation to Audio
+2.ABC Notation to Audio
 Explore the capability to convert a song in ABC notation to an audio waveform and play it back.
 This functionality allows you to audibly experience the beauty of Irish folk music.

-#Model Training
+# Model Training

 1.Vectorize the Text
 Before diving into training the RNN model, we need to create a numerical representation of our text-based dataset.
 This involves generating two lookup tables: one mapping characters to numbers and another mapping numbers back to characters.